 Archery Elk Hunters/Wounding Policy – Practice shooting from a variety of positions.
 Face paint is helpful and make sure your clothing is quiet!
 Bring any calls or accessories you want to.
 A range finder is a must item for elk.
 This is a large, tough, and strong animal — lousy shots will result in an elk that can’t be found (they go 5 miles away) and will eventually end up as bear or coyote food.
 When and if the opportune shot comes, the best advice I give you is to not get excited, concentrate on what you are doing and don’t pull off on the shot.
 If we have a situation where a bull is shot in a non-vital area, but we judge that it will eventually end up dead—your license will be considered as filled.
 We cannot allow ill-prepared, nervous or poor archers to wound 2, 3 or 4 bulls and continue to hunt—period.
 These are magnificent animals that deserve maximum respect and contrary to what some hunters think, they are not behind every tree.

 Cancellations – If the cancellation is just prior to the hunt, you must realize that we may have spent most or all of your deposit on access fees, groceries, gas, guides and other items necessary to do your hunt.
-We usually cannot make any refunds for late arrivals, early departures, cancellations or “no shows” for any outing.
-In most cases non-refundable means nonrefundable; but we will try to evaluate each situation and try to be as fair as we can with you concerning refunds and/or carrying over deposits.
+Keep in mind that all refunds concerning licenses issued by the Wyoming Game and Fish Department are under their jurisdiction, and Real Western Hunting will not issue refunds on any licenses.
+We cannot make any refund or price adjustment for late arrivals, early departures, cancellations, or “no shows” for an outing.
+If you cancel any booking less than 30 days before your first day of the hunt, your entire deposit amount will be forfeited, or a portion may be carried over to a future season.
+We reserve the right to return deposits and refuse service to anyone whose conduct is improper or unsafe.
 If weather or mechanical problems delay your arrival, we will work with you in those situations the best we can.
-We reserve the right to return deposits and refuse service to anyone whose conduct is improper or unsafe.
-If it looks like you may be encountering a problem weeks before the hunt, step up and notify us that there may be a problem arising—this way we can proceed with caution concerning your hunt and deposit monies.
+If it looks like you may be encountering a problem weeks before the hunt, step up and notify us that there may be a problem arising—this way we can proceed with caution concerning your hunt and deposit.

 If you are planning a hunt to Wyoming in the future, purchasing preference points is a wise idea.
 They are on sale from July 1st to October 31st, and the cost per point is: Antelope $31, Deer $41 and Elk $52.
 To purchase a point, go to: https://wgfd.wyo.gov/web2011/hunting-1000147.aspx or contact us and we can walk you through the process. a point belongs to only you, is species specific and is not tied to any particular hunting area, season, ranch or outfitter.
 Another important fact to consider is that Wyoming has very few OTC licenses, which makes having points even more crucial.